Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-Margot Susanna Adler is a Wiccan High Priestess, writer, journalist, lecturer and author of “Drawing Down the Moon: Witches, Druids, Goddess-Worshippers and Other Pagans in America Today” (1979) a study of contemporary nature religions, and “Heretic's Heart: A Journey through Spirit and Revolution” (1997) a memoir of the 1960’s.
-A member the Covenant of Unitarian Universalist Pagans, she is also an elder in the Covenant of the Goddess.
-She has this to say about Witches, Wiccans and Pagans:
+Margot Susanna Adler was a Wiccan High Priestess, writer, journalist, lecturer and author of the now classic book “Drawing Down the Moon: Witches, Druids, Goddess-Worshippers and Other Pagans in America Today” (1979) an early seminal study of contemporary nature religions.
+She was also a member the Covenant of Unitarian Universalist Pagans (CUUPS) and an elder in the Covenant of the Goddess (CoG).
+She had this to say about Witches, Wiccans and Pagans:

 “We are not evil.
 We don't harm or seduce people.
 We are not dangerous.
 We are ordinary people like you.
 We have families, jobs, hopes and dreams.
 We are not a cult.
 This religion is not a joke.
 We are not what you think we are from looking at TV.
 We are real.
 We laugh, we cry.
 We are serious.
 We have a sense of humour.
 You don't have to be afraid of us.
 We don't want to convert you.
 And please don't try to convert us.
 Just give us the same right we give you, to live in peace.
 We are much more similar to you than you think”.